Sollimann/bonsai/bonsai-py/examples/README.md

 ```

 ### [visualizer_smoke.py](visualizer_smoke.py) — live web visualizer
-Drives a deliberately rich 30-node tree at ~400 ms/tick with a 5-step status rotation and per-leaf phase offset; the browser shows continuous color animation.
-Includes one `ReactiveSequence` and one `ReactiveSelect`, both rendered with a dashed circle outline to distinguish them from their stateful siblings.
+Drives a 30-node tree at ~400 ms/tick with a 5-step status rotation and per-leaf phase offset; the browser shows continuous color animation.
+Includes one `ReactiveSequence` and one `ReactiveSelect`, both drawn with a dashed circle.
 Demonstrates `BT.with_telemetry(port)`, `reset_bt()`, and every major factory.

 ```bash
 python bonsai-py/examples/visualizer_smoke.py